danyaberezun/KEEPs/README.md

 A simple, but incomplete approximation of this property is to check whether all of the lowerbounds are subtypes of all of the upperbounds.

-> TODO: maybe add an example of how subtyping reconstruction can help with dead code detection?
-> romanv: In my imagination all examples are about exhaustive checks or could be easily transformed to them.
->         So maybe just start next section with "The most common use-case for dead code detection is exhaustive checks."

 ### Exhaustiveness checking

+One of the most common use-cases for unreachable code detection is exhaustiveness checks.
-Additional information from type constraints could also be used to improve exhaustiveness checks.
+Additional information from type constraints could be used to improve them.
 For example, this code is marked as non-exhaustive.

 ```Kotlin